-7.2.4 Wind
+7.2.4.
+Wind

 The movement of wind is governed by various factors such as change in temperature, altitude, geographical features, etc. The coastal areas are subjected to cyclonic and strong winds.
 High winds are of frequent occurrence during summer in the desert areas of western Rajasthan.
 Lack of vegetational barrier may cause considerable damage to plantations.
-The under thinning encourages damage by wind.
-Cold winds are responsible for frost damage to the plantations.
-Winds help in seed dissemination and new areas are colonized.
-Winds also help in pollination among big trees when pollen in great quantities is produced.
+The under thinning encourages damage bywind.Cold winds are responsible for frost damage to the plantations.
+Winds help in seed dissemination and new areas are colonised.
+Winds also help in pollination among big trees when pollen in great quantities are produced.

-The fast winds do considerable damage by uprooting the trees, rupturing the branches, shaking of roots, bending of trees and killing of branches.
+The fast winds do considerable damage by uprooting the trees, rupturing the branches, shaking of roots, bending oftrees andkilling of branches.
 Winds are responsible for forming elliptic stems, wolf trees and short statured tree forms.
-The bamboos culms get entangled bent and take different forms.
-The harmful effects of wind can be seen in different forms viz. (a) blowing out of the tops of trees, (b) blowing down of individual trees or group of trees, (c) distortion of the crown where the wind is of frequent occurrence, especially near the sea coast, (d) high transpiration losses resulting in stunted growth, (e) winds help in burning process during forest fires, (f) wind erosion and formation of sand dunes.
+The bamboo culms get entangled, bent and take different forms.
+The harmful effects of wind can be seen in different forms viz. (a) blowing out of the tops of trees, (b)blowing down of individual trees or group of trees, (c) distortion of the crown where the wind is of frequent occurrence, especially near the sea coast, (d) high transpiration losses resulting in stunted growth, (e) winds help in burning process during forest fires, (f) wind erosion and formation of sand dunes.

 The trees growing in arid areas, on the margin of field and in isolated places develop strong root system due to which they are able to withstand the pressure of wind.
 The trees if suddenly exposed to wind are likely to be blown out as their roots are unable to withstand the strains of wind.
 The wind damage go on spreading after a 'hole' has been made in an even-aged stand.

 The following measures can be adopted to check damage by winds:

-- (A) Planting of shelterbelts at suitable positions, - (B) Planting of wind firm and deep rooted species, - (C) The area should be properly drained.
-Wet-waterlogged soil provides ideal conditions for wind blow, - (D) The thinning should be adequate and regular.
-Under thinning should not be done as it creates conditions for wind damage. - (E) The young plants in a plantation can be protected from winds by tree tubes.
-They are simply plastic tubes which are also known as tree shelters.
-The plastic tube can be placed over a young tree so as to provide it adequate protection and create conditions inside the shelter for faster growth.
+A. Planting of shelterbelts at suitable positions,

+B. Planting of wind firm and deep rooted species,

+C. The area should be properly drained.
+Wet-waterlogged soil provides ideal conditions for wind blow, conditions inside the shelter for faster growth.
 Each tube can be attached to a stake to ensure its stability.
 The shape of tree tubes is square or round.

+D. The thinning should be adequate and regular.
+Under thinning should not be done as it creates conditions for wind damage.

+E. The young plants in a plantation can be protected from winds by tree tubes or tuly tubes.
+They are simply plastic tubes which are also known as tree shelters.
+The plastic tube can be placed over a young tree so as to provide it adequate protection and create